betterwithdata/dnikit/docs/utils/data_producers.rst

         dataset_ids = batch.metadata[Batch.StdKeys.LABELS]["dataset"]  # will be all 1's

-In addition, CIFAR10, CIFAR100 and FashionMNIST accept string labels on the :meth:`subset <dnikit.base.TrainTestSplitProducer.subset>` method, e.g. to load all foxes from CIFAR100:
+In addition, CIFAR10, CIFAR100 and FashionMNIST accept string labels on the :meth:`subset <deepview.base.TrainTestSplitProducer.subset>` method, e.g. to load all foxes from CIFAR100:

 .. code-block:: python